Carson Pass: History

 The 1844 Frémont Expedition turned south from northern Nevada.
 When encamped at Nevada's Carson Valley on January 31, 1844, Frémont decided to detour west during the winter conditions to Sutter's Fort in California for supplies.
 Local Washoe Indians told them of a route through the mountains, but warned them not to proceed through the snow.
-Frémont duly ignored the advice and directed the group westward.
+Frémont ignored the advice and directed the group westward.
 The Washoe were right in that they were not able to find food or game, and they ended up resorting to eating dogs, horses, and mules just to survive.
 On February 14, Frémont and his cartographer Charles Preuss made it up Red Lake Peak and became the first recorded white men to see Lake Tahoe in the distance.
 On February 21, the expedition made it through the now-named Carson pass west of Red Lake and arrived at Sutter's Fort on March 6 with no fatalities.

 In the summer of 1848, Mormons leaving California for Utah built what would become known as the Carson Trail across the Sierra from Sly Park, California, to the Carson Valley via Carson Pass.
 The Carson Trail became one of the primary routes across the Sierra used by overland immigrants to California in the Gold Rush era.
 Brigham Young evacuated Mormon settlers around Carson Pass in July 1857, shortly after the breakout of the Utah War.